ATL-WDI-Exercises/project-vagabond/README.md

 1. **Are you all clear about what the client wants?** Identify vague areas.
 Seek clarification in any cases where you feel less confident about your interpretation of the client's vision.

-2. **What will the UX/UI flow be?** Hammer out any areas of ambiguity in the wireframes
+2. **What will the UX/UI flow be?** Hammer out any areas of ambiguity in the wire frames

 3. **Which models do you need to implement?** Create an ERD for the client to reference.